 If telaprevir is the protease inhibitor chosen, it is given at a dose of 750 mg po tid for 12 wk.
 The HCV-RNA level should be measured 4 and 12 wk after beginning treatment.
 If HCV-RNA is undetectable at 4 and 12 wk, triple therapy is followed by another 12 wk of dual therapy with pegylated IFN-α and ribavirin (total treatment duration of 24 wk).
 However, dual therapy should be continued for 36 wk after triple therapy (total treatment duration of 48 wk) if patients have the following:

-Telaprevir and boceprevir can cause anemia.
+Telaprevir, boceprevir, and simeprevir can cause anemia.
 Telaprevir can also cause rashes.
-Both drugs can result in numerous drug-drug interactions.
+All protease inhibitors can result in numerous drug-drug interactions.